kipiberbatov/cairo-tutorial/README.md

 It is also assumed that the pkg-config utility is installed:
 [https://www.freedesktop.org/wiki/Software/pkg-config/](https://www.freedesktop.org/wiki/Software/pkg-config/)

+Some of the demos depend on the following programs being installed:

+- ffmpeg [https://ffmpeg.org/](https://ffmpeg.org/) for handling media files (specifically, used for creating gif animations)
+- apngasm [https://apngasm.sourceforge.net/](https://apngasm.sourceforge.net/) for creating png animations

 ## Building on Unix-like platforms

 Navigate to your preferred location on the command line.
 Type the following: